 - While still holding down the POWER BUTTON: QUICKLY hit the RESET BUTTON twice.

 - RELEASE the POWER BUTTON (you should not have any button pressed down at this stage)

 - You will now see a screen with the heading “service mode“.

 - You can now print a test page from your operating system and clean the printer head or other options available for the printer through your operating system and printer app on your computer.

-If the problem persists after trying all of the above solutions to the B200 problem, then you probably have to face the tough decision to buy a new printer.
-Replacing the printer head is very expensive and it’s probably not worth it on this rather old printer model.
+If the problem persists after trying all of the above solutions to the B200 problem, then you probably have to face the tough decision of buying a new printer.
+Replacing the printer head is very expensive, and it’s probably not worth it on this rather old printer model.
 The printer head is one of the most expensive items on a printer.
 If you can’t make the B200 problem go away, it’s time to retire your Canon printer and buy a completely new one.
 You can get a decent printer for $100 these days.